The Halborn Audit Process: Forensic Blockchain Security

 2. Static Analysis

-This phase involves examining the smart contract code without executing it.
-Automated tools and manual review techniques are employed to identify common issues like reentrancy vulnerabilities, integer overflows, and access control flaws.
-As detailed by Cyberscope, these static analyses form the backbone of vulnerability detection.
+This phase scrutinizes code without executing it.
+Automated scanners flag common issues like reentrancy patterns, arithmetic overflows, and access-control flaws, complemented by manual checks.
+As detailed by Cyberscope, static analyses form the backbone of vulnerability detection.
+For context, our team cross-references findings with exploitation techniques to gauge real-world impact.

 3. Dynamic Analysis and Testing